-Answer the following twenty-one questions about an address and you will likely know more than most local’s including the people that live at that address!
-While many of these items may seem mundane or at best remotely interesting note the reason behind acquiring the knowledge.
+Answer the following twenty-one questions about an address, and you will likely know more than most locals’s including the people that live at that address!
+While many of these items may seem mundane or, at best, remotely interesting note the reason behind acquiring the knowledge.

 2. Concentric Zone.
 Has to do with urban social structure.
 How is the area characterized?
-In the patchwork of America culture is the area known as “blue collar” or a cultural Mecca?
+In the patchwork of American culture is the area known as “blue-collar” or a cultural Mecca?
 This is one of the first broad brush strokes in defining a place.
-(See Burgess Model for an in depth view of this perspective).
+(See Burgess Model for an in-depth view of this perspective).

 3. Radius in question (Market).
-Market studies often have the nice and neat one, three and five mile rings around a star that depicts the subject property.
-For housing, the “real” market area, the area from which you are drawing customers is seldom a 360 degree sphere.
+Market studies often have a nice and neat one, three, and five mile rings around a star that depicts the subject property.
+For housing, the “real” market area, the area from which you are drawing customers is seldom a 360-degree sphere.
 There are always barriers that define the shape as something other than round.
 These barriers are defined by various aspects; there can be physical barriers (a freeway), cultural constructs (local art scene), financial (price).

 7. Household Size.
 A household is a dwelling where there is at least one resident.
 A household is comprised of all the people living in a dwelling regardless of relation.

 8. Family Size.
 A family is a “household” where the people in the dwelling are related.
-Family size is getting smaller in the U.S. It’s important to make the distinction between household and family size for a number of reason.
+Family size is getting smaller in the U.S. It’s important to make the distinction between household and family size for several reasons.
 Reason #1: Families move less.
 Therefore, an area with more families will have less turnover than an area with fewer families.
-Second, household and family size for a particular area leads directly into a discussion of demand for bedrooms; the larger the household and family size, the greater demand for more bedrooms per unit.
+Second, household and family size for a particular area leads directly into a discussion of the demand for bedrooms; the larger the household and family size, the greater demand for more bedrooms per unit.

 9. Household formation.
 The pace of household formation is tied to job growth.
-The greater the job growth in an area the sooner little Bobby and Betty move out from Mom and Dad and start their own life in their own place.
+The greater the job growth in an area, the sooner little Bobby and Betty move out from Mom and Dad and start their own life in their place.
 Positive growth in GDP (Gross Domestic Product) positively affects household formation.
-Although the birthrate is down in the U.S. we continue to growth our population from in-migration.
+Although the birthrate is down in the U.S., we continue to grow our population from in-migration.

 10. Marital Status.
 It’s important to know what percentage of people in your market are married because married people stay put longer be they renters or home owners.

 11. Household Income (average versus median).
-There are a multitude of income statistics to choose from; per capita income, Household, average hours worked, etc. Whichever one you choose stick to it for all of your analysis- no jumping around.
+There is a multitude of income statistics to choose from; per capita income, Household, average hours worked, etc. Whichever one you choose, stick to it for all of your analysis- no jumping around.
 The objective is to compare apples to apples.
-So if average household income is the choice use this same data point in comparable markets.
+So if average household income is the choice, use this same data point in comparable markets.

 12. Educational Attainment.
 There is a direct correlation between personal income and educational attainment.
-Over-stating the obvious, people with a college degree make more money that those dropping out of high school.
+Over-stating the obvious, people with a college degree make more money than those dropping out of high school.

 14. Employment Type/FTE.
-Type refers to regular, short-term temporary, long-term temporary or seasonal.
-Regular employment is a forty hour a week job.
-Short-term temporary are jobs expected to last six months or less.
-Long-term temporary refer to jobs expected to last six months to two years.
+Type refers to regular, short-term temporary, long-term temporary, or seasonal.
+Regular employment is a forty-hour a week job.
+Short-term temporary jobs are expected to last six months or less.
+Long-term temporary refers to jobs expected to last six months to two years.
 Seasonal work varies but usually ends abruptly as the peak work culminates.
 Naturally, the more regular jobs we can project future income with a greater level of comfort.

-FTE refer to Full Time Employee.
+FTE refers to Full-Time Employee.
 We count FTE’s as working forty hours a week for the entire year.
 Multiply the FTE count (within your polygon, for example) by the average hourly wage provides one metric for determining average income per FTE.

 15. Home Ownership Rate.
-Home ownership rates are decreasing creating an expanding renter pool.
-More people looking for rental housing concurrent with limited new product is a crystal clear point towards higher rents.
+Home ownership rates are decreasing, creating an expanding renter pool.
+More people looking for rental housing concurrent with a limited new product is a crystal clear point towards higher rents.

 19. Housing Affordability.
-Affordability bounces, I mean really bounces from place to place.
-The rent versus own narrative is alive and well but more importantly if affects the value of income property.
-This information is imperative to assess the strength of a property within “your” polygon (#4 above).
+Affordability bounces around – I mean, really bounces around – from place to place.
+The rent versus own narrative is alive and well but, more importantly, if it affects the value of income property.
+This information is imperative to assess the strength of property within “your” polygon (#4 above).

 21. Insurance rating.
-There are a handful of cities in the U.S. with fire ratings so poor that the costs of insurance is prohibitive.
-And you can’t tell the difference by driving down a few streets.
-Capacity to address fire hazards impacts rating.
+There are a handful of cities in the U.S. with fire ratings so poor that the costs of insurance are prohibitive.
+And you can’t tell the difference by driving down a few streets—capacity to address fire hazards impacts rating.
 Contact a local commercial insurance agent to gain intelligence on the local property insurance marketplace.
-Take two cities of similar size and the likelihood of fire insurance being the same is small.
+Take two cities of similar size, and the likelihood of fire insurance being the same is small.
 Are rates in line with market averages?
 If not, why not?
 If rates are higher, why?
 Find the nearest fire hydrant and closest Fire Station.
-But more importantly identify the why behind the rates you are, or will be paying.
-Knowing about ratings is a first step.
+But more importantly, identify the why behind the rates you are or will be paying.
+Knowing about ratings is the first step.